jdoss2020/poetry/Jim_Doss_Poetry-Part_1.md

 But the politicians celebrated,
 and celebrated, in the Capitol,
-In the White House, in elite
+in the White House, in elite
 restaurants with the best
 food and drink.
 The pictures
 of their victory covered newspapers,